golemfactory/yagna-docs/yajsapi/mid-level/examples/hello.md

 ### Activity

-`Activity` (TODO: link to API reference) is an object representing the runtime environment on the provider in accordance with the `Package` specification.
+[Activity](../../docs/classes/activity_activity.Activity.md) is an object representing the runtime environment on the provider in accordance with the `Package` specification.
 As part of a given activity, it is possible to execute exe script commands and capture their results.

 The first thing we need to do is create a script that consists of commands.